What are common Amish names?

 Amish typically choose Biblical first names, or names with a long tradition in the particular family or community.
-Examples of common Biblical first names for men include:
+Common Bible-origin Amish first names for men and boys include:

-For women, typical names taken from Scripture include:
+For women and girls, typical Amish names taken from Scripture include:

-Other traditional names for men include Leroy, Lavern, Mervin, Atlee, Melvin, Harley, Wayne, and Willis.
-For women: Fannie, Waneta, Katie, and Sadie.
+Other traditional names for men and boys include Leroy, Lavern, Mervin, Atlee, Melvin, Harley, Wayne, and Willis.
+For women and girls: Fannie, Waneta, Katie, and Sadie.

 A person’s job may identify him, as in the example of “Silo Mervin” or “Printer Mo”.
 Amish often identify one another by referring to the parent, as in “Eli’s Barbara”.